 b) Ramen soup

-Salt, water (Shio ramen), tunnel boned pork (tonkotsu ramen), Japanese soy sauce (shouyu ramen) and miso (miso ramen) are important ingredients to make a delicious ramen broth.
+Salt, water (Shio ramen), tunnel boned pork (tonkatsu ramen), Japanese soy sauce (Shouyu ramen), and miso (miso ramen) are essential ingredients to make a delicious ramen broth.

 c) Ramen in different regions

 You can try different Ramen types in each part of Japan: Sapporo Ramen, Hakata Ramen from Fukuoka, Hiroshima Ramen, Kitakata Ramen from Fukushima, and Toyama Ramen.

 The most ordinary ramen restaurant have one long row of seats, so customers can eat freely even when they go there alone.

 In some restaurants, customers don’t pay after eating but pay at the machine first.
 Then, they will bring the ticket to the waitress or a cook and get their meals.

 Do you know that there is a Ramen theme park in Japan?